wei2gu/2021-BF-CA1/README.md

 FASTQ's with human substraction and CNV raw files at Stanford: https://stanfordmedicine.box.com/s/3b4sl2a2vsny810nwear4lpr1aqito16
 FASTQ's with human substraction and CNV raw files at UCSF: https://stanfordmedicine.box.com/s/d4t9desq371fgsse0a3bauvgqrzvrwhc

 Combined human substrated FASTQ are also located on NIH's SRA under Bioproject: PRJNA707099.
+Note that if there are missing files, please attempt the respective links above for bulk download.
 Metagenomic characterization for many of these samples are detailed here: https://pubmed.ncbi.nlm.nih.gov/33169017/